MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_start.md

 >
 > NetAdapterCx is preview only in Windows 10, version 1809.

-The *EvtPacketQueueStart* callback function is implemented by the client driver to start the data path for a packet queue after it has been created.
+The *EvtPacketQueueStart* callback function is an optional callback that is implemented by the client driver to start the data path for a packet queue.

 ## -prototype